Document Migration and Vendor Lock-In: A Nightmare Scenario We've All Experienced

 Ideally, the destination system will make use of an open source codebase, open standards for metadata, such as Content Management Interoperability Services (CMIS), and open formats for files, such as archiving as PDF or other open file formats.

-In our case, FormKiQ has all source code available to license holders (including our free Open Core product), and we are able to provide interoperability with CMIS.
+In our case, FormKiQ has the ability to make all source code available to license holders (including our free Open Core product) with some restrictions, and we are able to provide interoperability with CMIS.
 For file formats, we have conversion functionality available to create PDFs from closed file formats such as MS Word.

 2. API Access and Integration